Skip to content

 sudo dpkg-reconfigure tzdata

 A dialog window will appear, allowing you to select your preferred timezone.
-A system restart is suggested once the local timezone is set.
+A system restart is recommended after setting the local timezone.

 To verify that the change was successful, re-run the date command.